MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 ## Add Site owners
 Assign a few Site owners to grant administrative privileges to customize the site and training content.
-In order to hide, show, or enable playlists, users will need Site owner or Site member permissions to the M365 learning pathways site.
+In order to hide, show, or enable playlists, users will need Site owner or Site member permissions to the Microsoft 365 learning pathways site.
 In order to edit the look, navigation, and site content, users will need Site owner or Site member permissions to the SharePoint Success Site.

 **Add Site owners or members to both sites**